tjohann/a20_sdk/README.md

 The location below /var/lib/ is the runtime environment.
 There you find all basic content you need.
 It's a git repository, so it's under version control and if i change something like supported kernel version, then i change it in the repository and you can pull these changes.
 See the NEWS for those info.

 Below /opt you find the downloaded content (http://sourceforge.net/projects/a20devices/) like toolchain and images.
-Additional you also find there all cloned external git repositories.
-This content will be updated or added depending on /var/lib/a20_sdk git repository.
-You can simply remove all if you dont need it anymore.
+Additional you also find there all cloned external git repositories (/opt/a20_sdk/external).
+Also useful could be the download of kernel and RT-PREEMPT patch to /opt/a20_sdk/kernel.
+The whole content will be updated or added depending on /var/lib/a20_sdk git repository.
+You can simply remove all if you dont need it anymore (Note: make distclean removes all content in the working dir /opt/a20_sdk).

 Setup